Troubleshoot data plane registration

 Step 6: Verify TLS certificate trust

-If the data plane uses a private certificate authority (CA) or a certificate chain that Houston doesn’t trust, the HTTPS request fails with a TLS error.
+If the data plane uses a private certificate authority (CA) or a certificate chain that the APC API doesn’t trust, the HTTPS request fails with a TLS error.
 Test with certificate verification disabled:

 $# Inside the Houston Pod